Economics (ECO)

 ECO 3033.
 Economics of Managerial Decisions.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of ECO 2013, ECO 2023, and MAT 1133, or their equivalents, with a grade of "C-" or better.
+Prerequisite: Completion of ECO 2013, ECO 2023, and MAT 1133, or their equivalents, with a grade of "C-" or better.
 Managerial economic decisions in firms and related entities.
 Topics include demand analysis, least-cost production, profit strategy, the influence of various market structures on the firm, advanced issues in pricing, and the impact of the international sector.
 Generally offered: Fall, Spring.
-Differential Tuition: $126.
+This course has Differential Tuition.

 ECO 3053.
 Intermediate Macroeconomics.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of ECO 2013 and ECO 2023, or their equivalents, with a grade of "C-" or better.
-Analysis of the measurement, determination, and control of aggregate economic activity such as national income, output, employment, interest rates, the price level, and exchange rates.
+Prerequisite: Completion of ECO 2013, ECO 2023, and MAT 1053, or their equivalents, with a grade of "C-" or better.
+Analysis of the measurement, determination, and control of aggregate economic activity such as national income, output, employment, interest rates, inflation, and exchange rates.
 The roles of monetary and fiscal policy and their relation to income and employment, short-term income fluctuations, and long-term growth are also explored.
-(Formerly titled "Aggregate Economics."
-Credit cannot be earned for both Aggregate Economics and Intermediate Macroeconomics).
-Generally offered: Fall, Spring.
-Differential Tuition: $126.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 ECO 3113.
 Introduction to Mathematical Economics.
 (3-0) 3 Credit Hours.